People gathered around a sheep roundup pen in the Westfjords of Iceland

 How to catch an Icelandic sheep – technique and fun

-When the collected flock reaches the valley, they are herded into special sheep and horse sorting pens, that consist of one central pen and many spokes that belong to certain farms.
-The wooly and very excited crowd in the central pen is now a mix of sheep from different farms and has to be sorted.
+When the collected flock reaches the valley, they are herded into special sheep and horse sorting pens, which consist of one central pen and many spokes that belong to certain farms.
+The wooly and very excited crowd in the central pen now consists of sheep from different farms and has to be sorted.
 The preferred technique is to grab a sheep by the horns, hold its body with the thighs, and lift its forefeet slightly up.
 Their earmarks are tagged.

 Horse roundups

-The horse round-ups („Stóðréttir) are a tradition mostly exclusive to the North of Iceland and usually take place by the end of September, beginning of October.
+The horse round-ups („Stóðréttir) are a tradition mostly exclusive to the North of Iceland and usually take place by the end of September or the beginning of October.
 Many horse-tour providers and farms offer special Stóðréttir-tours where guests can participate in the rounding-up of the horses in multi-day tours.
-Herding a huge flock of young stallions home from the mountains on a horse galloping through Icelandic nature might be the cowboy experience of a lifetime, that you are searching for!
+Herding a huge flock of young stallions home from the mountains on a horse galloping through Icelandic nature might be the cowboy experience of a lifetime that you are searching for!

 The most famous horse roundup is the Laufskálarétt in the Hjaltadal Valley in Skagafjorð.
 Hundreds of horses are gathered and corralled over many days and then brought to the Laufskálarétt pen next to Hólar í Hjaltadal.